 What is a calendar spread?

-A calendar spread typically involves buying and selling the same type of option (calls or puts) for the same underlying security at the same strike price, but at different expiration dates.
+A calendar spread typically involves buying and selling the same type of option (calls or puts) for the same underlying security at the same strike price, but at different (albeit small differences in) expiration dates.
 This type of strategy is also known as a time or horizontal spread due to the differing maturity dates.

 A typical long calendar spread involves buying a longer-term option and selling a shorter-term option that is of the same type and exercise price.
-An example would be buying a 40 XYZ call option with an expiration date of December 2017 and simultaneously selling a 40 XYZ call option with an expiration date of December 2014.
-This is a debit position: You pay at the outset of the trade.
+For example, you might purchase a two-month 100 strike price call and sell a one-month 100 strike price call.
+This is a debit position, meaning you pay at the outset of the trade.

 Calendar spreads are for experienced, knowledgeable traders

 The goal of a calendar spread strategy is to take advantage of expected differences in volatility and time decay, while minimizing the impact of movements in the underlying security.
-The objective for a long call calendar spread is for the underlying stock to steadily decline over the short term and then move higher during the life of the longer-term option, and for there to be an increase in implied volatility (IV).
-IV is an estimate of a security’s volatility.
+The objective for a long call calendar spread is for the underlying stock to be at or near, nearest strike price at expiration and take advantage of near term time decay.
+Depending on where the stock is relative to the strike price when implemented the forecast can either be neutral, bullish or bearish.

 Calendar spread candidates